FloMazel/Microbiome_Phylo_Diversity_Workshop/Workflow.md

 ## 2. Introduction <a name="Introduction"></a>

 ### 2.1.
 Theory
-Alpha, Beta and Gamma diversity
-Microbial units and the need of a phylogenetic framework
+General concepts: Alpha, Beta and Gamma diversity Microbial units and the need of a phylogenetic framework

 ### 2.2.
 Getting started with R